Srijan-XI/AI-Projects/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License
 This repository is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.# AI-Projects-Repository